 Improving business decision-making

-Examples of artificial intelligence in healthcare concern not only the scientific side of developing new tools and drugs and accelerating diagnosis processes but also business-related fields such as decision-making.
+Artificial intelligence is used in healthcare not only in the scientific side of developing new tools and drugs and accelerating diagnosis processes but also in business-related areas such as decision-making.
 Doctors can gain access to unheard-of insights to obtain a more profound sense of treatment variabilities.
 This stems from the transparency of the AI line of thinking.

-We can also assume that the language of artificial intelligence is becoming more renowned across different fields and departments.
-It enables fluent communication across scientific fields and the business side.
+We can also assume that the language of artificial intelligence is becoming more renowned across different departments.
+It enables fluent communication between scientists and business professionals.
 This compliance supports decision-making as both researchers and the management use similar words and points of view drawn up from the AI.

 Earlier cancer detection

 If you ask anyone about the most desired drug to be developed, most people would probably pick a medicine for cancer treatment.
 No wonder!
-At Tulane University, a group of researchers used artificial intelligence to analyze tissue scans to accelerate the process of a colorectal cancer diagnosis.
+At Tulane University, a group of researchers used AI to analyze tissue scans to accelerate the process of a colorectal cancer diagnosis.
 The research involved gathering 13.000 images of colorectal cancer from more than 8.000 subjects from independent medical centers located in Asia, Europe, and the United States.
-They developed a machine learning model that scored to be more accurate in diagnosis than the human doctors.
+They developed a machine learning model that was more accurate in diagnosis than the human doctors.

 That’s correct.
-AI algorithms are able to diagnose cancer more accurately than experienced radiologists do, which brings huge value to the treatment process.
+AI is able to diagnose cancer more accurately than experienced radiologists do, which brings huge value to the treatment process.
 Moreover, they can grade the aggressiveness of a rare cancer twice as accurately as a biopsy.
-As reported by Euronews, Researchers from The Royal Marsden NHS Foundation Trust and The Institute of Cancer Research developed an AI model that is able to accurately predict how aggressive a tumour was likely to be for 82% of them, while only 44% of tumours were correctly graded using a biopsy.
+As reported by Euronews, Researchers from The Royal Marsden NHS Foundation Trust and The Institute of Cancer Research developed an AI model that is able to accurately predict how aggressive a tumor was likely to be for 82% of them, while only 44% of tumors were correctly graded using a biopsy.

 Leveraging neural network for clinical trials

-Examples of artificial intelligence in healthcare also cover neural networks, for instance, AtomNet.
-The systems revolve around identifying patterns among bioactivity.
+Examples of artificial intelligence in healthcare also cover neural networks, such as AtomNet.
+The systems are used to identify patterns in bioactivity.
 Screening dozens of millions of genetic sequences daily, artificial neural networks provide insights faster and more efficiently than traditional researchers do.
-ANNS constitute animal brains, and, with the AI models devised for this purpose, imitate the possible behaviors of human neural networks.
+ANNS constitute animal brains and, with the AI models devised for this purpose, imitate the possible behaviors of human neural networks.

-To deal with this challenge, the application of AI in medicine concerns ways to solve the problem of poor communication.
-Systems struggle to reduce complex paperwork that stems from existing a variety of insurance coverage covering a variety of ailments and a variety of conditions based on which a service can or cannot be provided.
+To deal with this challenge, AI in medicine is concerned with different ways to solve the problem of poor communication.
+Health systems struggle to reduce complex paperwork that stems from the existence of a variety of insurance coverage covering a variety of ailments and a variety of conditions based on which a service can or cannot be provided.

-AI in healthcare examples that are meant for improving communication involves, for instance, platforms for automotive appointment systems, real-time health status monitoring (handy for chronic diseases such as diabetes), or developing patient engagement solutions.
+Examples meant to improve communication leverage AI for creating platforms for automotive appointment systems, real-time health status monitoring (handy for chronic diseases such as diabetes), or the development of patient engagement solutions.

 Examples of Generative AI in healthcare

-Even though the article was written before the outbreak of the GPT in 2022, it would be unacceptable to leave it without presenting any Gen AI in healthcare examples.
+Even though the article was written before the outbreak of the GPT in 2022, it would be unacceptable to leave it without presenting any examples of Gen AI.

-One of the simplest and most common applications of generative AI in healthcare is advanced chatbots and virtual health assistants.
+One of the simplest and most common applications of large language models (LLMs) in the healthcare industry is advanced chatbots and virtual health assistants.
 These aren’t your run-of-the-mill bots; they can engage in human-like conversations, offering personalized health advice, symptom checks, and even mental health support.
 Imagine having a friendly, knowledgeable health assistant available 24/7—no appointment necessary.

-In essence, generative AI is transforming healthcare by making it smarter, safer, and more efficient.
+In essence, Gen AI is transforming healthcare by making it smarter, safer, and more efficient.
 It’s not just a buzzword; it’s a revolutionary tool that’s reshaping the future of medicine.

-What are the examples of AI technology in healthcare?
+What are the use cases of AI in healthcare?
 Summary

-Examples of artificial intelligence in healthcare concern speeding up and improving the efficiency of critical fields such as diagnosis, disease detection, health risk assessment, drug development, administration, and communication.
-It seems that if we combine the magnificent talent of researchers and doctors working by vocation with the predictive analysis, predictive modeling, and calculation skills of artificial intelligence, living in a disease-free world is not a dream anymore.
-It has finally come into humanity’s view.
+AI applications in healthcare are concerned with speeding up and improving the efficiency of critical fields such as diagnosis, disease detection, health risk assessment, drug development, administration, and communication.
+It seems that if we combine the magnificent talent of researchers and doctors working by vocation with the power of AI, predictive analysis, predictive modeling, and calculation skills of various machine learning algorithms, living in a disease-free world is not a dream anymore.
+What seemed to be a distant future use has finally come into humanity’s view.